Healthy Homes Assessment Waipawa

 Draught Stopping Waipawa

-Draughts are a major cause of less temperature in homes.
-A damp home is more expensive to heat, meaning wasting energy and resulting in higher bills.
+Draughts increase the likelihood of lower temperatures in households.
+A draughty house costs more to heat, which means wasting energy and resulting in higher bills.

-There is no need to block up intentional gaps or holes which are part of the construction.
-For instance, small gaps around windows and doors might be necessary to allow for movement of the building as the household gets warmer and cooler, so that they are able to be closed and opened instead of than being stuck.
-We will test all windows and doors during the Healthy Homes assessment of your rental property.
+You don’t need to block off gaps or holes in the construction.
+For example, tiny gaps around doors and windows could be required to allow movement of the structure as the home gets warmer and cooler, so that they are able to be opened and closed rather instead of being stuck.
+We will test the windows and doors as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections